 This compliance monitoring has resulted in several enforcement actions by the Corps and EPA.

 Monitoring Activities at the HARS

 A Site Management and Monitoring Plan (SMMP) for the HARS was developed by US Army Corps of Engineers, New York District and EPA Region 2 prior to HARS designation according to the provisions of 40 CFR part 228.
 The HARS SMMP provides guidelines to monitor placement activities, assess the progress of remediation, analyze environmental conditions, and address potential environmental issues.
 The HARS SMMP specifies three tiers of monitoring, with different criteria for implementation of monitoring activities associated with each tier.
-The HARS SMMP was updated in 2000 and in 2010 to reflect technological improvements in placement procedures and completed remediation activities.
-The following sections describe the various systems and methods used to monitor the progress of HARS remediation.
+The HARS SMMP was updated in 2000, 2010 and in 2020 to reflect technological improvements in placement procedures and completed remediation activities.

 Although remediation progress can be estimated based on the size of each project grid and the volume of material placed, bathymetric surveying is the only quantitative way to document the thickness of cover associated with dredged material placement.
 Bathymetric surveys have been conducted annually since HARS designation and have included surveys of the entire HARS and surveys of one or several PRAs.